Azure managed disk types

 |Eligible for reservation||No||No||No||No||No||No||No||No||Yes, up to one year||Yes, up to one year||Yes, up to one year||Yes, up to one year||Yes, up to one year||Yes, up to one year|

-When you provision a premium storage disk, unlike standard storage, you are guaranteed the capacity, IOPS, and throughput of that disk.
+Capacity, IOPS, and throughput are guaranteed when a premium storage disk is provisioned.
 For example, if you create a P50 disk, Azure provisions 4,095-GB storage capacity, 7,500 IOPS, and 250-MB/s throughput for that disk.
 Your application can use all or part of the capacity and performance.
-Premium SSD disks are designed to provide low single-digit millisecond latencies and target IOPS and throughput described in the preceding table 99.9% of the time.
+Premium SSDs are designed to provide the single-digit millisecond latencies, target IOPS, and throughput described in the preceding table 99.9% of the time.

 For premium SSDs, each I/O operation less than or equal to 256 KiB of throughput is considered a single I/O operation.
 I/O operations larger than 256 KiB of throughput are considered multiple I/Os of size 256 KiB.

-Azure standard SSDs are a cost-effective storage option optimized for workloads that need consistent performance at lower IOPS levels.
-Standard SSD offers a good entry level experience for those who wish to move to the cloud, especially if you experience issues with the variance of workloads running on your HDD solutions on premises.
+Azure standard SSDs are optimized for workloads that need consistent performance at lower IOPS levels.
+They're an especially good choice for customers with varying workloads supported by on-premises hard disk drive (HDD) solutions.
 Compared to standard HDDs, standard SSDs deliver better availability, consistency, reliability, and latency.
-Standard SSDs are suitable for Web servers, low IOPS application servers, lightly used enterprise applications, and Dev/Test workloads.
+Standard SSDs are suitable for web servers, low IOPS application servers, lightly-used enterprise applications, and non-production workloads.
 Like standard HDDs, standard SSDs are available on all Azure VMs.